 If you work in B2B sales and marketing then LinkedIn is your natural habitat.
 With over 300 million users in just about every industry around the world, LinkedIn is the place to sell to a business audience (see our ten tips for sales prospecting on LinkedIn to see how).
 But knowing where to look is easy.
 The tricky part is communicating in a way that engages these users and elicits the response you want.

 LinkedIn InMail allows you to email any LinkedIn user directly.
-You pay for this privilege with credits, and the number of credits you’re entitled to varies depending on the kind of professional LinkedIn account you have.
+You pay for this privilege with credits, and the number of credits you’re entitled to vary depending on the kind of professional LinkedIn account you have.
 If you’ve got a free account you don’t get any credits but anyone can purchase 10 InMail credits per month.

 If you’re starting out using LinkedIn InMails as part of your sales efforts – or have been using them already but want to hone your skills – read on for some top tips.